 Copy number variation (CNV) is defined as a modification in the genome where the number of copies of a genomic DNA sequence differs from a reference or standard.
 Genomic alterations such as insertions, deletions, inversions, or translocation can lead to biallelic or multiallelic CNVs.
 CNVs are linked to susceptibility or resistance to disease, and thus are a critical area for detailed study.
 Many methods of CNV detection exist today, including fluorescent in situ hybridization (FISH), comparative genomic hybridization (CGH), array comparative genomic hybridization (aCGH), real-time PCR (qPCR), and next-generation sequencing (NGS).

 Despite advances in some of these technologies, in many cases, measurements are not sufficiently precise for determining copy number differences where the ratios between the target and reference are very small.
-Digital PCR, a technology capable of highly precise measurements, enables the detection of low percent copy number differences to be detected and accurately quantified.
+The advent of digital PCR (dPCR) now enables high-resolution determination of CNV through the accurate detection and quantification of low percent copy number differences.

 By compartmentalizing PCR reactions into over 20,000 microchambers, digital PCR can easily detect small fold changes in CNV, for example from five to six copies, through counting the number of positive and negative reactions.
 This allows absolute quantification without the need for standard curves, even for small-fold changes.

 This is especially critical for oncology research, where current data show that an increase in the copy number of oncogenes or high levels of somatic mosaicism can lead to aggressive cancers.
 It has also been suggested that CNV plays a role in different neurological diseases, with research happening to better understand their role in autism spectrum disorders, schizophrenia, attention deficit disorder, and spinal muscular atrophy.
 CNV may even be linked to how plants respond to stress and determine flowering time among other plant physiological responses.